albertattard/presentation-domain-primitives-kotlin/presentation-stuttgart-meetup-2020-03-04.md

 ---

 # Coupling with Language Primitives

-Say that we need to schedule some tasks to run every so ofter, like a cron job
+Say that we need to schedule some tasks to run every so often, like a cron job.

-One way to do this is to use the `java.util.Timer` and `java.util.TimerTask` classes as shown next
+One way to do this would be to use the `java.util.Timer` and `java.util.TimerTask` classes:

 ```kotlin
 val task = object : TimerTask() {